Hansh532/chess/README.md

 ### Opening
 - Think about your move order to make your repotoire in a coherrent whole, get in to positions youre confoftable with
-- Look for possible transpositions from/to main lines for example sicilian, could throw your off opponent
+- Look for possible transpositions from/to main lines for example Sicilian, could throw your off opponent